Sreekar-Tammana/Twitter-user-profiling/README.md

 - [Request](https://pypi.org/project/requests/)

 ## 🌈 Future Work
-- Create interface for easy usage
+- More charts to be for in-depth analysis
 - Deploy application
 - Write a blog about project